 Our fourth fact examines the types of industries targeted by new industrial policy activity.
-We are interested in understanding whether industrial policy systematically targets sectors that are more or less established in international markets.
-Different theories of industrial policy often have different implications for the types of industries that industrial policy should target, but to date there is no empirical evidence on what targeting looks like.
+We explore whether industrial policy systematically targets sectors that are more or less established in international markets.
+Theories of industrial policy differ on which industries governments should target, but to date there is no empirical evidence on what targeting looks like in practice.